sf-wdi-22-23/modules-22/w07-rails/d01-dawn-asset-pipeline/readme.md

 #### Read this over first, then go [to the exercise](https://github.com/sf-wdi-22-23/asset_pipeline_poem)
 # Asset Pipeline

+## Objectives:
+- Describe the Asset Pipeline, what it does and why
+- Require assets in Rails
+- Precompile assets for running in production

 #### Overview
 The goal of the asset pipeline is to: